pivotal-cf/pivotal-ui/README.md

 ### Deploying the styleguide

-After building, in the project root directory, run
+The styleguide deploys automatically when your changes are merged into master on github and all the tests go green on [Cloudbees](https://pivotal.ci.cloudbees.com/job/pivotal-ui-styleguide/).
+So, you won't need to do anything here.

+Cloudbees will deploy to <http://styleguide.cfapps.io>.

+#### If you need to deploy manually (you most likely do not)

     $ cf push -f manifest.yml

-This will deploy to <http://styleguide.cfapps.io>.

 ### Testing